linode/docs/docs/products/storage/object-storage/_shortguides/object-storage-create-bucket-shortguide/index.md

 1. Add a label for the bucket.
 See the [Bucket Name](/docs/platform/object-storage/how-to-use-object-storage/#bucket-names) section for rules on naming the bucket.

-1. Choose a cluster location for the bucket to reside in.
+1. Choose a region (cluster) for the bucket to reside in.
+See the Availability section on the [Object Storage Overview](/docs/products/storage/object-storage/) page for a list of available regions.

     {{< content "object-storage-cluster-shortguide" >}}